A look at COVID-19 vaccinations in Canada on Tuesday, March 16, 2021

-There were no new vaccines delivered to the provinces and territories for a total of 3,982,220 doses delivered so far.
-The provinces and territories have used 79.13 per cent of their available vaccine supply.
+There were 211,690 new vaccines delivered to the provinces and territories for a total of 4,193,910 doses delivered so far.
+The provinces and territories have used 78 per cent of their available vaccine supply.

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.